Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: Spectral Cochains as Algebras Over the Stable Operads

-Now, by Proposition~\ref{prop:stabopactioncochains} and the work in the previous sections, the cohomologies $\text{H}^\bullet(E;\F_p)$ inherit operations $P^s$, and also $\beta P^s$ in the case $p > 2$.
+Now, by Proposition~\ref{prop:stabopactioncochains} and Proposition~\ref{prop:(co)hom_ops_stab_op}, the cohomologies $\text{H}^\bullet(E;\F_p)$ inherit operations $P^s$, and also $\beta P^s$ in the case $p > 2$.
 As in the case of spaces, as shown below, they satisfy an important property which does not hold in general.
 This property is of course well-known to hold; we include it as a demonstration of work with our explicit model.

 \begin{Proposition} Given a spectrum $E$, the operation $P^0$ acts by the identity on $\emph{H}^\bullet(E;\F_p)$. \end{Proposition}